ynop/audiomate/docs/documentation/structure.rst

 Issuer
     The issuer is defined as the person/thing/... who generate/produced the utterance (e.g. The speaker who read a given utterance).

+Speaker
+    For spoken audio content a speaker contains specific information for spoken content.

+Artitst
+    For musical content an artist contains specific information about the artist.

 LabelList
     The label-list is a container for holding all labels of a given type for one utterance.